flordeciruela/bucks2bar/README.md

 # Bucks2Bar

+It is a website that allows users to enter income and expenses for each month of the year and then plot those values to a graph using Chart.js where the user can download that graph as an image and open it from their device.

-This is a project called Bucks2Bar that utilizes the latest version of Bootstrap.
+This project was generated with Github Copilot and utilizes the latest version of Bootstrap.

 ## Project Structure

 The project has the following files and directories:

-- `css/style.css`: This file contains custom CSS styles for the project.
 - `js/main.js`: This file contains custom JavaScript code for the project.
 - `lib/bootstrap/css/bootstrap.min.css`: This file is the latest version of Bootstrap's CSS file.
 - `lib/bootstrap/js/bootstrap.min.js`: This file is the latest version of Bootstrap's JavaScript file.